andrewbayly/andrewbayly.github.io/_posts/2024-12-16-extending-sub-rosa.md

-Sub Rosa ( described in [this paper](https://arxiv.org/pdf/1512.01402) ) is a system of quasiperiodic rhombic substitution tilings with 2n-fold rotational symmetry, for any n.
-Sub Rosa takes care of the case of even n, however it leaves open the case of odd n.
-In this post, I describe in outline a method for transforming a Sub Rosa tiling, reducing the rotational symmetry by a factor of two, thus yielding a system of quasiperiodic rhombic substitution tilings with n-fold rotational symmetry for any n.
+Sub Rosa ( described in [this paper](https://arxiv.org/pdf/1512.01402) ) is a system of quasiperiodic rhombic substitution tilings with $2n$-fold rotational symmetry, for any $n$.
+Sub Rosa takes care of the case of even $n$, however it leaves open the case of odd $n$.
+In this post, I describe in outline a method for transforming a Sub Rosa tiling, reducing the rotational symmetry by a factor of $2$, thus yielding a system of quasiperiodic rhombic substitution tilings with $n$-fold rotational symmetry for any $n$.

-To transform a tiling, we need to transform the substitution rules.
-Within a Sub Rosa tiling, we find roses with 2n-fold rotational symmetry, as well as some roses with n-fold rotational symmetry.
+To transform a tiling, we transform the substitution rules.
+Within a Sub Rosa tiling, we may find roses with $2n$-fold rotational symmetry, as well as some roses with $n$-fold rotational symmetry.

+## Terminology

+As I said, the method is based on Sub Rosa, and several terms are both defined in Sub Rosa and used in the same sense in this post.
+Specifically the terms *tiling*, *rhombus*, *substitution*, *uniformly recurrent*, *primitive*, *quasiperiodic*.

-Some terminology: We refer to a "broken" rose as a rose with the inner-most two rows of petals reversed, as illustrated in the following diagram.
-As you can see, while a rose has 2n-fold rotational symmetry, a broken rose has only n-fold rotational symmetry.
-We will also encounter "random" roses ( see diagram ) which have no rotational symmetry.
+We refer to a *broken* rose as a rose with the inner-most two rows of petals reversed, as illustrated in the following diagram.
+As you can see, while a rose has $2n$-fold rotational symmetry, a broken rose has only $n$-fold rotational symmetry.
+We will also encounter *random* roses ( see diagram ) which have no rotational symmetry.

 Roses: (from left) original, broken and random.

 ![roses-7](/assets/images/2024-12-16/roses-7.png "roses-7")

-Our strategy then is to modify the substitution rules, removing all roses, and replacing them with broken roses or random roses.
-If we succeed in removing all roses, then we will no longer have 2n-fold rotational symmetry, and if we succeed in adding at least some broken roses, we will achieve the goal of reaching n-fold rotational symmetry.
-One assumption I have made is that there is at least one rose appearing in the center of a tile, or at the very least a patch which already displays n-fold rotational symmetry.

-Based on my observations of the examples in the Sub Rosa paper, roses appear either at the center of a super-rhombus or in the middle of at edge, or at the corners.
-In each case, we can break either the whole rose or part of a rose by working around it, rotating the petals in pairs in turn, until we run out of petals around the rose.
+A *cube* is a patch of $3$ rhombuses, one $(2, n-2)$ rhombus and two $(1, n-1)$ rhombuses joined together to form a patch, which looks like a cube in perspective.
+To *flip* a cube means to rotate the patch by $180$degrees about its center.

+## Theorem

+The main result is the following theorem.

+__Theorem 1__ For every n, there exists a quasiperiodic rhombic substitution tiling with n-fold rotational symmetry.

+## Method

+There are two cases: if $n$ is even, we use an unmodified Sub Rosa tiling with order $\frac{n}{2}$.
+If $n$ is odd, we start with a Sub Rosa tiling of order $n$, and modify it as follows.

+Flip “as many cubes as we can find” at the corner, edge or in the interior, wherever a rose or part-rose is found.
+There are two cases for the number of rhombuses found - odd or even.
+In the even case we flip cubes that comprise all the rhombuses, and in the odd case there will be one rhombus left over.
+For symmetry, although it’s not strictly required, we always work counter-clockwise around a vertex.

+## Observations

+The resulting tiling is uniformly recurrent.
+To prove this, consider a patch $P$ made from $n$ rhombuses of type $(2, n-2)$, joined together at their thin vertex.
+This pattern $P$ appears at the center of the initial tiling.
+The patch $P$ will re-appear at the next level because at least one cube appears, and at the center of the cube there are three corners: two fat corners of $(1,n-1)$ rhombuses, each contributing $\frac{n-1}{2}$ cubes (since $n$ is odd, this is a whole number) and one thin corner of a $(2,n-2)$ rhombus, which contributes $1$ cube.
+Together these corners contribute $n$ cubes.
+Since all these cubes are flipped, patch $P$ appears at their center.

+The resulting tiling exhibits $n$-fold symmetry, without exhibiting $2n$-fold symmetry.
+To prove this, observe that within all substitution rules, occurrences of roses or part-roses with $2n$-fold symmetry are flipped, causing the symmetry to deflate by a factor of $2$.

 ## Examples

-To illustrate the process, I present the modified substitution rules, and a tile patch for n=5 and n=7.
+To illustrate the process, I present the modified substitution rules, and a tile patch for $n=5$ and $n=7$.

 ### n=5